Click here for the Baja Experts!

 Hook-ups / flush toilets / boat ramp / showers / restaurant / bar / beach front palapas / fishing / telephone.

-This is a very large piece of property located right on a very nice beach.
-Everything you need!
+This is a very large piece of property.

 • VILLA VITTA RV PARK